0x5d/0x5d.github.io/content/posts/rfcs/index.md

 Here I'll try to write the post I wish I'd read before I started writing RFCs at work.
 I'll start by providing some motivation for RFCs, then go over my _current_ process for writing them, as well as provide a [template].

 This isn't by any means a formal specification for writing RFCs.
 If anything, it's just a loose framework I've found useful over the past couple of years.
 I'm also writing this as a reference for myself in the future, but hoping it's useful for someone out there.
-It took me a while to appreciate the value of RFCs, but now I consider them one of the most useful tools I use regularly - so if you've never written an RFC, I hope when you're finished reading this post you'll feel confident enough to invest the time in one next time you get the chance.
+It took me a while to appreciate the value of RFCs, but now I consider them one of the helpful tools I use regularly - so if you've never written an RFC, I hope when you're finished reading this post you'll feel confident enough to invest the time in one next time you get the chance.
 If you're an RFCs veteran, maybe this will give you a different perspective on them, and if you have tips, please do share them!

 **Hold on - what's an RFC?**
 RFC stands for "Request for Comments".
 It's a structured document written in natural language explaining a proposal.
 Most of the time, RFCs are written for technical proposals, but it could just as well be used to propose a change in an organizational process, for example.